Migrating Your Existing Workflows to Use GitHub Apps

 Creating a .dockstore.yml File

-Once the GitHub app is installed on the correct repo, the next step is to create a .dockstore.yml file.
+Once the GitHub app is installed and given access to the correct repository, the next step is to create a .dockstore.yml file.
 We’ll cover a very straightforward example first, but depending on how you configured the workflow during registration and whether your GitHub repository houses multiple workflows published on Dockstore, there will be additional steps to writing your .dockstore.yml file.

 Let’s say we have the following CWL workflow registered on Dockstore that came from this repository and you would like to convert the master branch.